shuai-xu/flink/docs/quickstart/setup_quickstart.md

 bye
 {% endhighlight %}

-If you get an error "Ncat: socket: Address family not supported by protocol QUITTING".
-Please replace the "nc -l 9000" command with the "nc -l 0.0.0.0 9000" command.
+If you get an error “Ncat: socket: Address family not supported by protocol QUITTING”, try the following command:

+{% highlight bash %}
+$ nc -l 0.0.0.0 9000
+{% endhighlight %}

 The `.out` file will print the counts at the end of each time window as long as words are floating in, e.g.:

 {% highlight bash %}
 $ tail -f log/flink-*-taskexecutor-*.out